 Group submissions can be enabled along with anonymous grading, but instructors and TAs will not have the ability to add group members.
 Students will be able to add and edit groups as normal.

-When grading a group submission, the list of student names will be replaced with their anonymized identifier.
+When grading a group submission, the list of student names are replaced with their anonymized identifier.

-For more information on how students can add/edit groups, check out our guide for more information.
+For more information on how students can add/edit groups, check out our Adding group members guide.